-- Pull the carpet away from one corner using pliers until you can get a good grip with your hands.
-Continue to pull the carpet away from the tack fix strip, being careful to keep seams intact, especially around doorways.
-Since you are restretching an existing carpet, you will leave the tack fix strip along one full wall and pull up the other three sides.
+- Pull the carpet away from one corner using a pair of pliers until you can get a good grip with your hands.
+Continue to pull the rug away from the tack fix strip, keeping seams intact, especially around doorways.
+Since you are re-stretching an existing carpet, you will leave the tack fix strip along one wall and pull up the other three sides.

-- Use pliers to remove the staples from the underlay then pull it back.
-If you don’t remove the staples first, the underlay may rip because most of it because it’s made of a foam material.
+- To remove the staples from the underlay, use the pliers, then pull them back.
+If you don’t remove the pins first, the underlay may rip because most are foam material.

-- Remove the old tack strips, using the pry bar.
-The tacks are incredibly sharp, so a pair of work gloves is a good idea to use here.
+- Remove the old tack strips using the pry bar.
+The tacks are incredibly sharp, so using a pair of working gloves is good.

 - Lay the new tack fix strip in place with the tacks pointing towards the wall and secure them to the floor with nails driven into the pre-set holes.
 Place the pieces without gaps between them, especially at the corners to have a wall-to-wall carpeting.

 Note: Staple the underlay back in place.
 Use a staple every 3 inches and along seams.
 Stretch the Carpet.

-- Rent a power carpet stretcher and knee kicker if you don’t own them.
-It’s probably a good idea to ask a friend to help at this point.
-If you have never used a power carpet stretcher, have someone at the rental company give you a rundown on how it works.
+- Rent a power stretcher and knee kicker if you don’t own them.
+It’s likely a good idea to ask a friend for help.
+If you have never used a power carpet stretcher, have someone at the rental company explain how it works.

-- Start power stretching carpet, beginning at the centre of the wall that has the carpet that you left attached to the tack strip.
-Carpet stretch a section then move over 18 inches and stretch another section, each time pulling the carpet and hooking it onto the tack strip.
-Continue in this manner, first working your way towards the side of the room that has a door.
-Then repeat on the other side, starting in the middle and working your way out as before.
+- Start power stretching the carpet, beginning at the wall centre with the rug you left attached to the tack strip.
+Carpet, try a section, then move over 18 inches and extend another area.
+Pull the carpet and hook it onto the tack strip each time, then continue.
+First, work towards the side of the room with a door.
+After that, repeat on the other side, starting in the middle and working your way out.

-- Sometimes it’s just better to call the experts such as Steam ‘n’ Dry Carpet Repairs Auckland that offers expert carpet repairing, laying, flood fix, stain removal, carpet cleaning, drying repair in North Shore, West, East & South Auckland.
+- Sometimes, it’s better to call a carpet repair service expert such as Steam n Dry Carpet Repairs Auckland Services, which offers affordable carpet repair, laying, flood fix, stain removal, cleaning, and drying repair.

-- Phone the professionals Steam ‘n’ Dry carpet repair & laying service, in West Auckland, North Shore, Hibiscus Coast, East, South Auckland Since 1988 on 0800 783-266.
+- Call Steam n Dry Carpet Repair and Laying Service professionals in West Auckland, North Shore, Hibiscus Coast, East and South Auckland since 1987 on 0800 783-266.

-- Carpet stretching the sides.
-This time you only need to start about a foot away from where you pulled back the carpet.
-Stretch and hook the carpet onto the tack board in the same manner as before and then stretch and secure the other side.
+- About the sides.
+This time, you only need to start about a foot away from where you pulled back the rug.
+Stretch and hook the mat onto the tack board in the same manner as before, and then stretch and secure the other side.

 - Use the knee kicker in areas that are hard to get to, such as corners and around built-in cabinets.
-Sink the teeth into the carpet about 6 inches from the wall and use your knee to push the tool and stretching carpet towards the tack strip.
-Grip the edge of the carpet and pull it onto the tacks as before.
+Sink the teeth 6 inches from the wall into the carpet, and use your knee to push the tool and stretch the carpet towards the tack strip.
+Grip the carpet edges of the rug and pull it onto the tacks as before.

-- Run the carpet cutter along the baseboards and cut the carpet side, leaving the backing intact.
-Use the utility knife to trim around corners and built-ins, then cut the backing and leave about 20mm carpet overhang to tuck under the baseboards.
+- Run the carpet cutter along the baseboards and cut the carpet side, leaving the backing intact to prevent excess carpet.
+Use the utility knife to trim around corners and built-ins.
+Then, cut the support and go about 20 mm carpet overhang to tuck under the baseboards.

-- Finish your carpet stretching Auckland job by pushing the edge of the carpet fix into the tack strip and under the baseboards.
-A screwdriver and hammer will do the job, but a quicker way is to use the carpet cutter.
-You won’t be cutting the carpet, just forcing the front edge of the carpet cutter into the carpet and dragging it along the wall.
-This will mash the carpet into the fix tack strip and push it underneath the baseboards in one movement.
-Call the experts such as Steam ‘n’ Dry Carpet Repairs Auckland.
+- Finish the job by pushing the edge of the carpet fix into the tack strip and under the baseboards.
+A screwdriver and hammer will do the job, but the carpet cutter is quicker.
+You won’t be cutting the carpet; just forcing the carpet cutter’s front carpet edges into it and dragging it along the wall.
+This will mash the rug into the fixed tack strip.
+And by pushing it underneath the baseboards in one movement.
+Call carpet repair specialists such as Steam n Dry Carpet Repairs Auckland Services.